After I left my job to stay home with my first child, I didn’t know who I was anymore. I defined myself by my career and now I was lost.

 “So if the Son sets you free, you will be free indeed.”
 (John 8:36, NIV)

 Christ loves you so much that nothing could stand in his way to die for you—to give you freedom from Satan and sin.
-Acknowledging this freedom to accept your identity in the face of those lies allows you to be firm in it.
+Acknowledging this freedom to accept your identity, instead of how the world wants you to define yourself, allows you to be firm in it.

 You can know your identity within your heart when you understand the depth of his love for you.
 His love is so immeasurable.
 There are no bounds to it.

 He went to the greatest, unbearable heights to give you freedom and you did nothing to deserve it.
-When you truly grasp this, you can choose to not let the lies of the enemy stand in the way of your freedom to be who he created you to be.
+When you truly grasp this, you can choose to not let the world stand in the way of your freedom to be who he created you to be.

 This is loving yourself.

-Don’t back down to the enemy because Christ already paid it all for you.
-There is no lie or weapon he can form against you that can penetrate your mind or heart if you choose to stand in the freedom you have in Christ.
+Don’t back down because Christ already paid it all for you.
+There is no lie or weapon the enemy can form against you that can penetrate your mind or heart if you choose to stand in the freedom you have in Christ.

 Declare your identity—knowing the freedom you have with confidence—because Jesus set you undoubtedly, completely free.